Row-level security (RLS) with Power BI

 Using RLS with workspaces in Power BI

 If you publish your Power BI Desktop report to a workspace in the Power BI service, the RLS roles are applied to members who are assigned to the Viewer role in the workspace.
-Even if Viewers are given Build permissions to the dataset, RLS still applies.
+Even if Viewers are given Build permissions to the semantic model, RLS still applies.
 For example, if Viewers with Build permissions use Analyze in Excel, their view of the data is restricted by RLS.
-Workspace members assigned Admin, Member, or Contributor have edit permission for the dataset and, therefore, RLS doesn’t apply to them.
+Workspace members assigned Admin, Member, or Contributor have edit permission for the semantic model and, therefore, RLS doesn’t apply to them.
 If you want RLS to apply to people in a workspace, you can only assign them the Viewer role.
 Read more about roles in workspaces.

 Considerations and limitations